Skip to Main ContentAUB

 • The Library has a dedicated Library Assistant, Kay Day, who acts as a contact point for students with disabilities.
 She can assist you with any other enquiries.
 Please Contact Kay Day.

 • Each course has a Subject Librarian who can help you plan research for your course work.
 Subject Librarians work with your course teams to make sure that the Library has relevant materials for your subject.
 They are here to help support you with research generally, and in finding the information you need for particular practical and theory units.
-Please click here to Find your Subject Librarian.
+Please click here to Find your Subject Librarian

 Print Resources